Shiritai/v2x-research/PDES/README.md

     * **Use 1 - Memory Management**: State snapshots before the GVT can be safely discarded (known as "Fossil Collection") to free up memory.
     * **Use 2 - Commit**: Operations (like I/O) before the GVT are "irreversible" and can be safely committed to the outside world.

-## Part 4: Cross-Domain "Convergent Evolution": PDES vs. DBMS
+## 4 Cross-Domain "Convergent Evolution": PDES vs. DBMS

 ### 4.1 Philosophical Convergence

 The two philosophies of PDES do not exist in isolation.
 In the "Concurrency Control" field of Database Management Systems (DBMS), **highly similar** ideas also evolved.

-This phenomenon can be seen as "Convergent Evolution."
+This phenomenon can be seen as "Convergent Evolution".
 PDES and DBMS face the same abstract problem: how to maintain consistency in a parallel environment.

 * **PDES Problem**: How to ensure the final result is equivalent to some "sequential" (causally correct) execution when multiple LPs run in parallel?
 * **DBMS Problem**: How to ensure the final result is equivalent to some "sequential" (Serializable) execution when multiple Transactions run in parallel?